sharangupta96/SailorsApp/README.md

 Run 'ng build --prod' for production build.
 The build artifacts will be stored in the `dist/` directory.
 ## Hosting on http server
- Run 'http-server -p 8081'.
+ get into build floder by running cd dist/SailorsApp and Run 'http-server -p 8081'.
 The build will be served in the respective port

 ## Running unit tests